digshake/CSJavaWUSTL/_sources/Module0-Introduction/software.rst

    * It can work with other programs called `compilers <http://en.wikipedia.org/wiki/Compiler>`_.
 Compilers translate the program you write into something the computer can run.
 The JDK that you installed included a compiler.
    * Other handy features, like support for `debugging assistance <http://en.wikipedia.org/wiki/Debugger>`_.

 We'll be using `VS Code <https://code.visualstudio.com/Download>`_, a popular IDE that supports programming in Java that can be used with many languages and will be used in many other computer science courses.

 You will also need to install some Java extensions for VS code.
-Visit `this tutorial <https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack>`_ to install the extensions.
+Visit `this link <https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack>`_ to install the extensions.

 2. Create a GitHub Account
 =====================